stevenblair/rapid61850/README.md

 SyckResult_SynChk.datasetDecodeDone = &callbackFunction;
 ```

-where "SyckResult_SynChk" is of type "struct gseData" or "struct svData", as defined in gse.h or sv.h.
-After being initialised, this function will be called after the dataset is read from an incoming packet.
+where `SyckResult_SynChk` is of type `struct gseData` or `struct svData`, as defined in gse.h or sv.h.
+After being initialised, this function will be called after a dataset is successfully decoded, to allow the LN to deal with the new data.

 ## Known issues and possible features ##